Defisto7/Cars/README.md

-# АВТО ИЗ США “ПОД КЛЮЧ”
+# AUTO FROM USA “TURNKEY”